TLouf/discrete_maths/2-ints.typ

 This is equivalent to defining the quotient set we'll introduce below!

 #definition(title: "Congruence classes")[
-  The congruence classes modulo $m$
+  We define the congruence classes modulo $m$ as
   $ [a]_m = {b in ZZ | a equiv b (mod m)} = {a + m k | k in ZZ} $
+]

+#property[
+  It follows from @thm-mod-is-equiv that congruence classes are equivalence classes, and thus from @thm-equiv-classes-partition that they form a partition of $ZZ$.

-  form a partition of $ZZ$.
-There are $m$ distinct equivalence classes corresponding to the $m$ possible remainders obtained by dividing an integer by $m$.
+  Also, there are $m$ distinct equivalence classes corresponding to the $m$ possible remainders obtained by dividing an integer by $m$.
 ]

 #theorem[